Lucsantosg/CloudLogAnalysis/log_analysis_ov.md

 1. **Spend less time instrumenting your application and more time enhancing its value**

-    {{site.data.keyword.loganalysislong_notm}} automatically collects data from selected {{site.data.keyword.Bluemix_notm}} services, no instrumentation is necessary.
+    {{site.data.keyword.loganalysislong_notm}} automatically collects data from selected {{site.data.keyword.cloud_notm}} services, no instrumentation is necessary.

 	You can choose the amount of logs that you can search per day.
 Different plans are available that you can use to search up to 500MB,  2GB, 5GB, and 10GB of logs per day.

 2. **Keep your log data near your application workloads and safe guarded on cloud class economical storage solutions**

-    Collect and store log data from traditional and micro-service driven applications running in the {{site.data.keyword.Bluemix_notm}} in a centralized log.
+    Collect and store log data from traditional and micro-service driven applications running in the {{site.data.keyword.cloud_notm}} in a centralized log.
 Retain log data for as long as you need.

 	Logs are stored on {{site.data.keyword.IBM_notm}} Cloud storage.
 You can download logs when you need them.